Raw Veggie Burger

 - Mixed it all up in the food processor, I added a little water to help it mix real smooth.

-- I then formed patties and placed on the mesh trays.
+- Formed patties and placed on the mesh trays that come with the dehydrator.

-- Dehydrate on 105 degrees for 16 hrs or to your liking.
+- Dehydrate on 115 degrees (F) for 16 hrs or to your liking.

 Portobello Mushrooms: Buy And Store